-People trust us designers to make decisions to improve their lives.
+People trust us designers to make decisions that improve their lives.

 In that, we have power.
 With great power comes great responsibility.
-It is our duty to take this power seriously and not, though negligence, misplaced good intentions, fear, or control-freakiness, abuse our power by overdesigning and making so many decisions for users that their experience is constrained and frustrating.
+It is our duty to take this power seriously, not to abuse it by forcing people to live as we think they should.

-As a designer, I hereby swear to first, do not overdesign.
+I hereby swear to empower people, not exploit them.